 We are committed to being a conscious and responsible fashion business

-We are conscious that we want the designs to be made in the right way and stand the test of time
+We are conscious that we want the designs to be made in the right way

 We strive to be responsible with our decisions and designs